jfath/sipcallnotify/README.md

   Alsa is required on the host system.
 You can use a dummy sound card if the machine doesn't have sound hardware
     modprobe snd-dummy

+  The user running sipcallnotify must be a member of the audio group.
+Add the user, then log out/in for the change to take affect.

   Linux x64 binary compiled on Ubuntu 16.04 available at http://unser.jfath.net/public/sipcallnotify